Bokashi composting: a beginner's guide to slimming down your black bin waste

 But, as rubbish collections across the country begin to switch from weekly to fortnightly as a cost-cutting measure, it's easy to see why people are desperate to find any way possible to reduce the load on their black bin.
 The average UK family bins 13lbs of food (that's nearly 5.9kg) every week.
 It's doubtless true that some of this waste can be eliminated by smarter shopping, using up leftovers and being more aware of the difference between sell by and use by dates, but composting also has a big role to play in slimming down our black sacks.

-The range of foods we can put in our garden compost bins is traditionally fairly narrow: meat, dairy and cooked foods are out, because they attract rodents; some people don't like to add citrus or onions for fear worms won't like it; tea bags aren't put in because people find they don't degrade fully, yet there are teabags that are fully compostable.**
+The range of foods we can put in our garden compost bins is traditionally fairly narrow: meat, dairy and cooked foods are out, because they attract rodents; some people don't like to add citrus or onions for fear worms won't like it; tea bags aren't put in because people find they don't degrade fully due to the presence of plastic (I use loose leaf tea instead…)

 There's no single answer to this range of issues, but one of solution that can help is bokashi composting (particularly if your council, like mine, doesn't offer a food waste collection service).
 Mention this to the audiences at most gardening clubs and you'll get blank looks, but this is a technique that is gaining ground in the UK.
 The principle is this: food waste (meat, dairy, and cooked food included) are fermented using Effective Microorganisms or EMs, beneficial microorganisms that are delivered via an inoculated bran that you sprinkle over the surface of the food as you pack it into a lidded bucket.
 Unlike regular composting, the process is anaerobic, so you want to exclude as much air as possible by squishing the waste down as much as possible when topping up, and keep the lid on tightly.